Skip to content

 Accessibility

-• Access from street up steep drive or 5 steps, narrow paths and many levels with steps.
-Call ahead before visit if unsure.
+• Access from street via steep drive or 5 steps.
+Narrow paths and multiple levels with steps.
+Please call ahead if unsure about accessibility.

 • Share this garden